-With the recent hurricanes that are affecting the eastern United States, and the 1-year anniversary of Hurricane Harvey affecting southeastern Texas, all of our East Texas residents should remain vigilant and stay prepared for an emergency situation.
+With the recent hurricanes that are affecting the southeastern United States and the flooding that has occurred within central Texas, NET Health encourages all East Texas residents to remain vigilant and stay prepared for an emergency situation.

 When planning ahead for a potential disaster, it is important for families to take into consideration the specific needs of ALL members of your family.